CabrianVid/Blockchain/README.md

 # Blockchain
-Applications in C# that showes a use of blockchain technology.
+Applications in C# that shows a use of blockchain technology.

 Functionalities: block validation, blockchain validation, block creation (mining), and proof-of-work consensus algorithm.
 The application also has network capabilities.